salesforcecli/plugin-data/messages/messages.md

 # error.missingCacheEntryError

 Could not load a most recent cache entry for a bulk request.
 Please rerun your command with a bulk request id.

-# cannotCreateResumeOptionsWithoutAnOrg

-Cannot create a cache entry without a valid org.

 # usernameRequired